csb324/eleventy-obsidian-ninareth/notes/People/Arkhosian Politics/Ellinev Del.md

 Offered to talk more to [[Costi]]

 Sent us a note in [[session-27]]
 	To [[Jalantar]]'s most exciting recent arrivals, if you are available later today I would appreciate speaking with you about your experience at the [[Zalevi Embassy in Jalantar]] during the recent attacks.
 The committee to investigate acts of terror would surely benefit from your testimony.
-If you are free, come [[Gorva’s Observatory]] anytime and I will clear my schedule.
+If you are free, come to [[Gorva's Observatory]] anytime and I will clear my schedule.
 Looking forward to meeting you, Delegate Elenev Del

 [[session-29]] Costi told her that he was searching for [[Costi's Dad|Vladdy Daddy]].
 She said she'd make some inquiries on his behalf.

-Invited [[Our Party]] to some [[The Providers]] meeting in the lead up to [[Arkhosian Elections]]
+Invited [[Our Party]] to some [[The Providers]] meeting in the lead up to [[Arkhosian Elections]].
+It won't be as lit as [[session-7|the last one]].